carbonateDeNickel/UK-BOE-energy-crisis-employment/README.md

 Authors : Côme Pollet (\[cpltensae\]), Nicolas Prat (carbonateDeNickel), Gabriel Sklénard (Gabriel Sklénard)

+## Usage of the code
+Please consider the MATLAB script all_at_once.m, which will allow you to run in one click the two phases:
+1- getting up-to-date data from DBnomics
+2- getting Dynare estimate and run the model

 ## Calibrations pour UK, et notes sur certains choix de calibration et/ou de priors
 - utilité